BioMeDS/onboarding-base-module/README.md

 More advice is given in [this guide](https://cbea.ms/git-commit/).

 #### 5. Create a README
-Create a fille called README.md or README.txt for your project and write a short introduction.
+Create a file called README.md for your project and write a short introduction.
 This README is used to explain what you're doing so others can understand your repository and approach to the tasks.

 #### 6. Download the data provided by this [realistic dataset](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST700)
 The dataset consists of 171 selected tiles from the right hemisphere of a mouse brain.
 Each tile has the dimensions 1000x1000 pixels and contains 6 imaging channels (nuclei channel, anchor channel and 4 coding channels) in which different markers were used.
 For each tile 4 sequencing rounds were performed.